craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Non-Nation Entities/Blood Clans/Blood-Hobgoblin Clan Territories.md

 Most people in these territories speak both [[Goblin (language)]] and [[King's Common (language)]].

 #### Belief
+The people who live in this place bind themselves and their clan mates to the [[Blood-Hobgoblin Clan Pact]].

 #### Economics
 See [[Economics of the Hobgoblin Territories]]
 ### Symbolism